kthfspe/KICAD_infrastructure/README.md

 16. Navigate to the cloned repository, then libraries and select ``KTHFS.pretty``.
 After finishing the path should get automatically replaced by ``${KICAD_INFRASTRUCTURE}`` as seen in this picture.
 If this does not happen, make sure the previous steps were followed correctly or ask for help.
 ![asgasd](https://i.imgur.com/f8ngJjN.png)

 17. Open a finished project to verify that libraries where set up correctly.
-You can do that by opening a schematic and checking if the car image appears on the bottom right corner.
+You can do that by opening an already existing schematic and checking if the car image appears on the bottom right corner.
+NOTE: the car won't appear if you create a new schematic, you should open one from Github, for example[LV BMS](https://github.com/kthfspe/LV_BMS-HW)
 ![asdgad](https://i.imgur.com/KP7DJ9w.png)

 ## Requesting new symbols or footprints